financial stress

-I thought about this a bit and came up with a list of what I think are the most common financial stressors to one’s life, wondering how well anyone can really prepare for such challenges if they ever arise.
+I thought about this a bit and came up with a list of what I think are the most common financial stressors in one’s life, wondering how well anyone can really prepare for such challenges if they ever arise.
 There’s this saying: “Even the best laid plans can be foiled.”
-By the unexpected that is.
+By the unexpected, that is.
 Still, we get ready and brace ourselves for what can possibly happen, and hope our financial house can withstand the storms of fate, time and life changes.

-I’ve divided the list into two sections — one that describes typical, ordinary financial stressors which most people inevitably go through, while the other describes stressors due to less likely but impactful events which may or may not ever happen to you.
+I’ve divided the list into two sections — one that describes typical, ordinary financial stressors which most people inevitably go through, while the other describes stressors due to less likely, but impactful events which may or may not ever happen to you.

 The Most Stressful Financial Events You Should Prepare For